zodyking/Home-Assistant-TextNow/README.md

 ### Managing Contacts

+Contacts can be managed in two ways:

+**Option 1: Side Menu (Recommended)**
+1. Click **TextNow** in the Home Assistant side menu
+2. Use the GUI to add, edit, or delete contacts
+3. Phone numbers are automatically formatted as `+1XXXXXXXXXX` (10 digits required)

+**Option 2: Integration Options**
 1. Go to **Settings** → **Devices & Services** → **TextNow** → **Options**
 2. Select **Contacts** to manage your contact list
-3. Add contacts with a name and phone number
+3. Add contacts with a name and phone number (10 digits, auto-formatted with +1 prefix)
 4. Each contact creates a sensor entity: `sensor.textnow_<contact_name>`

+**Phone Number Format:**
+- Enter 10 digits (e.g., `2122037678`)
+- Automatically formatted to `+12122037678`
+- Non-numeric characters are stripped
+- Leading "1" is handled automatically

 ## 🎮 Usage